JustinVanderschaaf/weekend-sql-to-do-list/README.md

 []Add Bootstrap to the front end and style it up!

-[]Buttons -- make the creation buttons and completion buttons green and the delete red.
+[√]Buttons -- make the creation buttons and completion buttons green and the delete red.

 []Inputs -- make your text inputs styled in the bootstrap way

 []Responsive -- make your app responsive to different screen sizes -- check out the Layout section

-[]In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.
+[√]In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.

-[]Some styled options are Bootstrap Modal or Sweet Alerts: Use the CDN option. feature-ordering-task-query

 []Research Query Params to have the request reverse the order of the returned todos.